Skip to content

 Original native English, trusted Western links, fast hosting near your buyers.

 Google wants original, native English.
 It rewards links from trusted Western sites.
-It wants fast hosting near your buyers, not behind the Great Firewall, where a request from New York or Frankfurt can crawl or drop.
+It wants fast hosting near your buyers, not behind the Great Firewall, where a request from the US or Germany can crawl or drop.
 And it weighs trust in a way the home-market engine never has.

 A Chinese marketer comparing a Baidu results page against a Google results page on a laptop